- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

 While you can (and should) begin applying for scholarships as early as possible, most students focus their scholarship search efforts in the spring.
 Accordingly, first semester, senior-year grades are usually considered by scholarship committees.
 In their eyes, poor performance senior year can indicate you’ll perform poorly in college as well, and they’re unlikely to award money to students they don’t believe will excel once they start college.

 There are also minimum GPA requirements for many scholarships.
 Allowing your grades to drop senior year and drag down your cumulative GPA can disqualify you from many valuable scholarships you would have had a shot at otherwise.

 A falling GPA can have an impact not only on private scholarships but institution-granted funds as well.
 If you’re planning on receiving merit aid, doing poorly in school, allowing your extracurricular involvement to flag, or running into disciplinary trouble can jeopardize your scholarship or your place in an honors program.

 Ignorance may be bliss when it comes to how much senior year can truly make a difference in your academic career; you’ve put in the work over the last few years, and it’s tempting to lie back and place your responsibilities on hold until college rolls around.
 However, armed with the facts on how your grades, extracurricular involvement, and disciplinary record factor into the admissions and scholarship granting processes, you’ll be on track to finish high school strong.

-For more information on applying to college, check out these CollegeVine posts:
+Ready to personalized guidance through every step of the admissions process?
+Check out CollegeVine’s College Applications program.
+And for more information on applying to college, check out these CollegeVine posts: